 Please note: the practicums in these programs (Foundational and Advanced) are not open to PLAR or challenge.

 UFV's Master of Social Work program builds on the success of UFV's Bachelor of Social Work program, and draws on the expertise of the School’s experienced and diverse faculty members.
 Strong relationships and consultation with community agencies in the Fraser Valley and Lower Mainland enhance the delivery of the MSW, particularly in terms of practicum placements and supervision.

 The program is CASWE–ACFTS nationally accredited.

-View the Master of Social Work's program outline in the UFV Academic Calendar
+View the Master of Social Work's (Advanced and Foundational) program outline in the UFV Academic Calendar